jepoirrier/forbidSleepingMode/README.txt

 Restriction
 ***********

-- Only works on Windows with .Net framework 4 (normally already installed on all GSK laptops)
+- Only works on Windows with .Net framework 4 (normally already installed on all updated computers)
 - Only tested on Windows XP (but should work on any later Windows version)